Arroz caldoso: Arroz caldoso with seafood

-This version calls for the addition of smoked paprika (pimenton) and one's choice of sea food (usually mussels, shrimp or clams) and extra water, which leaves it in a semi-liquid state.
-When served, the sea food is presented on top of the rice.
+This version calls for the addition of smoked paprika (pimenton) and seafood (usually mussels, shrimp or clams) and extra water, which leaves it in a semi-liquid state.
+When served, the seafood is presented on top of the rice.

-Caldoso with meat
+Arroz caldoso with meat

-Cubes of meat are added to the caldoso as well as extra liquid (water or sherry) as well as smoked paprika or a spice of ones choice.
-It is served quite liquid.
+Cubes of meat are added to the rice along with extra liquid (water or sherry) and smoked paprika or other spices.